Rattlesnake Point (Canada)

 As urban sprawl continues to increase in Southern Ontario, new housing developments in Milton have begun to encroach upon Rattlesnake Point.
 Land once deemed off-limits because of its relatively difficult accessibility and seemingly untouchable status as a United Nations Biosphere-protected area is being sought after for its prime real estate value as an underdeveloped and environmentally pristine region near the core of one of Canada's most dense urban areas.
 Rattlesnake Point is often visited by cyclists, hikers and climbers due to the array of beautiful caves and cliffs.

 Rattlesnake Point receives its name from the snake-like path cut by glaciers along the edges of the Niagara Escarpment, rather than from the Massassauga Rattlesnake.

+History and etymology

+Although the Conservation Area was established in 1961, the name Rattlesnake's Point in describing the areas has been used as far back as 1857, with long recognition of its scenic potential.
+Despite the name, there are no actual rattlesnakes native to the area.
+The name is suggested to have come from the rattlesnake fern that grow in the area.

 Conservation area

 The Rattlesnake Point Conservation Area was established as a conservation area in 1961 by the Halton Region Conservation Authority.
 It is a popular destination for hikers, backpackers, cyclists, rock climbers and nature-lovers in the Greater Toronto Area along with Mount Nemo Conservation Area.
 The park's ten kilometres of cliff edge and forest trails connect with the Bruce Trail and Crawford Lake.
 The conservation area also has facilities for organized and family camping with 18 group campsites.
 Certain campsites and facilities are closed during the winter from November to April.